Sudan fighting: Khartoum violence mapped as civilians flee city

 Meanwhile, the situation at the city's hospitals is dire.
 Doctors told the BBC that the health system was on the brink of complete failure - just as it tries to deal with the more than 3,500 people injured since fighting began, according to World Health Organization figures.

-Administrators say hospitals have been hit by airstrikes and doctors have warned that fighting between the army and paramilitary troops has stopped them from getting to work.
+Administrators say hospitals have been hit by air strikes and doctors have warned that fighting between the army and paramilitary troops has stopped them from getting to work.

 On Thursday, Médecins Sans Frontières told the BBC that of the city's three major hospitals, Bahari Technical Hospital had closed after shelling and the other two - Umdurman Technical Hospital and Khartoum Technical Hospital - were "barely functional" as doctors couldn't reach them.

-According to Sudanese Doctors Union (SDU), just 23 of the 78 hospitals and medical centres in and around Khartoum remain operational.
+According to the Sudanese Doctors Union (SDU), just 23 of the 78 hospitals and medical centres in and around Khartoum remain operational.
 At least five ambulance crews have been attacked during their duties, it added.

-Using a list provided by the Sudanese Doctors Union (SDU), the BBC has mapped the hospitals in the city centre that have been forced to close - as well as some that remain open.
+Using a list provided by the SDU, the BBC has mapped the hospitals in the city centre that have been forced to close - as well as some that remain open.

-Dr Alaaeldin Nogoud, a doctor based at the at Ibn Sina Hospital, shown on the map above, told the BBC that the chaos across the city had caused "a total collapse of the health system in Khartoum".
+Dr Alaaeldin Nogoud, a doctor based at the Ibn Sina Hospital, shown on the map above, told the BBC that the chaos across the city had caused "a total collapse of the health system in Khartoum".

 "At the hospital where I was working there was a bombing from an aircraft the day before yesterday, which meant all the patients had to be evacuated," he said.